miklevin/MikeLev.in/_posts/2025-09-18-agentic-cli-workflow.md

-Few would ever encounter such nuance except in the situation when they were switching from Cursor to Gemini CLI pasting massive prompts like this through vim, haha!
+Few would ever encounter such nuance except in the situation when they were switching from Cursor to Gemini CLI pasting massive prompts like this through vim, ahaha!
 So before I even pass this implementation plan over to Gemini CLI I'm going to research how to use a text-file as a prompt and use `gemini` as the true command-line command with a command-line API that it is.